randomx3o/rando_craft/README.md

-# rando_craft
+# rando_craft website
-Rando craft is tech mod for minecraft fabric
+this is the branch for the website/landing page